 In the same way, to end in 1945 leaves the survivors as nameless near-corpses in the camps and as terrified children cowering in hiding places or lying about their identities.
-In 1945, even at liberation, they were still victims.
-We must show our students the path our ancestors took from victim to survivor, how they stepped out of the ashes and the bunkers, found a way past the anger and the sorrow, and rebuilt their lives.
+In

 The Human Story: Gisi Fleishmann of Bratislava before the war.
 Gisi was active in the Jewish Center before the war.
 During the war, she was one of the leaders of the "Working Group" trying to end deportations from the ghetto.
 She was murdered in Auschwitz in 1944.